parrotTheDude/north2South/README.md

 <h1>North2South Training Website</h1>
-<p>A simple website created for a local woamn who needed somewhere to advertise her consultancy agency</p>
+<p>A simple website created back in 2015.
+It was used for a local consultancy agency</p>